-The fourth-year physics course deals with electromagnetism and to a certain extent with the phenomena and concepts connected with atomic physics.
-During the first third of the year, the students study the phenomena of magnetostatics, electrostatics, direct current, electromagnetic induction, and alternating current.
-The laws of these phenomena are translated into differential equations; the simultaneous solution of these equations culminates in Maxwell's prediction of electromagnetic waves.
-Later on the students are assigned specific projects.
-They work in teams of two to four members, confronting problems which have led to some of the characteristic formulations of twentieth-century physics; for example, the measurement of the charge and mass of the electron, the photoelectric effect, the spectroscopic measurements which are basic to the Bohr theory of the atom, etc. The results of the projects are presented in written form, and are analyzed and criticized in class discussion.
+The fourth-year physics course deals with electromagnetism.
+During the first term the students study the elementary phenomena of magnetostatics, electrostatics, direct current, electromagnetic induction, and alternating current.
+The laws of these phenomena are then translated into differential equations, and unified by means of the concept of field as it emerges in the electromagnetic theory of Maxwell.
+During the second term the students work in teams of two to four members, attacking problems which lead to some of the characteristic formulations of twentieth-century physics; for example, the measurement of the charge on the electron, the photoelectric effect, the spectroscopic measurements which are basic to the Bohr theory of the atom, etc. In the third term the results of the experiments are summarized for the class as a whole, and are subjected to further criticism and analysis.